-The way to start these things is difficult sometimes so here is a Piece of Mackintosh, not perhaps his best poem, but he can sum up the general situation in the area of High Wood better than I can.
+At locations like High Wood, sometimes the only way to start these things is difficult, so here is a Piece of Mackintosh, not perhaps his best poem, but he can sum up the general situation in the area of High Wood better than I can.
 He knows what it was like because he was there in 1915 and wounded badly enough to get a Blighty that saw him home for some time, at least long enough to write some things down before he went back out and was killed at Cambrai in 1917.
 Here are just some of his bones laid out.

 ‘There is a wood at the top of a hill,

 If it’s not shifted it’s standing there still;

 There is a farm a short distance away,

 But I’d not advise you to go there by day,

 For the snipers abound, and the shells are not rare,

 And a man’s only chance is to run like a hare,

 So take my advice if you’re chancing your arm